 A simple jaw test that takes less than 30 seconds can identify if your jaw is likely to be impinging any nerves.
 This test will not identify what or how many nerves, but the test clearly indicates jaw impingement to a greater or lesser degree.
 About 30 to 40 per cent of my clients have jaw alignment and nerve impingement issues they were not aware of.

 I give a comprehensive, thorough remedial massage that takes all the above and many other things into account.
 The massage not only leaves you feeling relaxed, but also helps stretch and loosen tight muscles and improve overall muscle and postural balance – and realigns your hips and jaw.

 With your first remedial massage, I also give you an additional 40-50 minutes FREE to get your medical history, do various assessments and spend time explaining various body interactions, including the above.

 I would not want to offer any false hope about my remedial massage helping in your quest to fall pregnant, but surely when you consider all the above it is at least worth a try.

 TOWNSVILLE REMEDIAL MASSAGE THERAPIST

-Mount Louisa-based Townsville Massage specialising in Remedial Massage for all types of muscle and/or joint aches and pains, headaches and migraines.
-Guaranteed best value for money remedial massage in Townsville.
+Townsville Massage therapist based in Mount Louisa and specialising in Remedial Massage therapy for all types of muscle and/or joint aches and pains, headaches and migraines and preparation for or recovery from a range of sporting, fitness and recreational activities.
+I guarantee the best value for money remedial massage in Townsville.
 CALL NOW on (07) 4774 6973 or 0438 774 819 to book an appointment.